 To investigate whether these features contribute equally to the high-frequency and low-frequency regions, the mutation number was counted every 100,000 bp and then divided into high-frequency regions (14,400,000 bp in total) and low-frequency regions (13,500,000 bp in total), respectively, by the mutation number beyond and below the average ± standard deviation.
 (Fig.6 B).
 I found that DNA binding of two transcription factors, unc-62-YA and W03F9.2, strongly contributed to the prediction of low-frequency regions.
 DNA binding proteins, HPL2 and LEM2-MXEMB were rather considered when predicting high-frequency regions.
 To visualize the importance of these features in different regions, the feature importance was calculated every 100,000 bp and sorted by mutation frequency (Fig.6 D).
 Unc-62-YA and W03F9.2 were two most important features highly related to extremely low-frequency regions, consistent with the above results.
 These transcription factors seemed to be paralleled with some histone modification data in this importance evaluation.
 HPL2 and LEM2_MXEMB appears to be equally important alongside the heatmap.

 To visualize how these features work on chromosomes, the permutation score was scaled every 100,000 bp alongside the chromosomes (Fig. 6 C).
-In these maps, HPL2 and LEM2-MXEMB seemed to be spatially separated: LEM2 tended to contribute intermediate region of chromosomes while HPL2 tend to affect the both ends of the chromosomes.
+In these maps, HPL2 and LEM2-MXEMB seemed to be spatially separated: LEM2 tended to contribute intermediate region of chromosomes while HPL2 tend to affect both ends of the chromosomes.
 LEM2 is a nuclear membrane protein with lamin binding activity.
 Loss of lem-2 results in centrosome attachment defective in early embryo in some alleles (Sonnichsen et al., 2005).
 HPL2 is a HP1-like heterochromatin protein.
-The difference of localization of these DNA binding proteins might result in the differences of affected region alongside the chromosome.
+The difference of localization of these DNA binding proteins might result in the differences of affected region along the chromosome.